Tami Peterson, PhD, CHT-Admin

 Tiffany Hosey, ICHT, CHT

 Equipped with a Bachelor’s degree in Health Sciences from Grand Valley State University, Tiffany Hosey entered the field of Hyperbaric Medicine in 2006 and obtained Certified Hyperbaric Technician (CHT) certification in 2007.
 In 2015 Tiffany obtained Certified Hyperbaric Wound Specialist.
 She is experienced in both monoplace and multiplace hyperbaric chambers.

-Before joining the staff of Oxford Recovery Center as Assistant Research Director, Tiffany was a Hyperbaric Technician, Assistant Program Director, Program Director, Safety Director, and Chair of the Employee Engagement Committee throughout her 14 years at Detroit Receiving Hospital.
+Before joining the staff of The Oxford Center as Assistant Research Director, Tiffany was a Hyperbaric Technician, Assistant Program Director, Program Director, Safety Director, and Chair of the Employee Engagement Committee throughout her 14 years at Detroit Receiving Hospital.